alireza-aliabadi/unused-ips-file-generator/README.md

 # What it does
-scan ip range by ping and write used and unused ips in seperate files <u>**inside directory which run program**</u>.
+Scan an IP range using ping and write the used and unused IPs into separate files **inside the directory where the program is run**.
-> for each rerun, rewrite those files.
+> The files are rewritten on each rerun.

 # flags
 **-m** or **--main-subnet**: